Wily Mo Peña: Arizona Diamondbacks

 Peña signed a minor league contract with an invitation to spring training with the Arizona Diamondbacks prior to the 2011 season.
 As of mid-June, he was hitting .356 with 21 homers and 62 RBIs for the team's Triple-A affiliate in Reno.
 He was called up on June 21 and hit a home run that night in his first major league game in 3 years.

 In a game against the Detroit Tigers on June 24, Pena launched a go-ahead homer an estimated 454 feet deep into the left-field seats at Comerica Park to give the Diamondbacks a 7–6 lead and the eventual victory.

 Four days later, in a game at Chase Field with the Cleveland Indians tied at 4 in the bottom of the ninth inning and Ryan Roberts on third base, Peña powered a walk-off homer into the seats in left field giving the D-Backs a 6–4 win.

 On July 15, 2011, Peña was designated for assignment.
 He was released on July 24.

 Seattle Mariners

 Pena signed a minor league contract with the Seattle Mariners on July 27, 2011.
-He had his contract purchased on August 13.
+The Mariners purchased his contract on August 13.
 He elected free agency on October 30.

 In 76 minor league games that year, Pena hit 25 home runs with 77 RBI, with a line of .358 / .440 / .712 and an OPS 1.152.